solarmonitor/solarmonitor2/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

+**When did this occur?**

+If you give us a close estimate of the time the error occured it can help us track down the cause.

 **Expected behavior**
 A clear and concise description of what you expected to happen.